telerik/xaml-docs/controls/radwebcam/features/recording-video.md

 #### __[C#] Example 2: Set the recording file path in code__
 {{region radwebcam-features-recording-video-1}}
 	string videoFileName = Path.Combine(Environment.GetFolderPath(Environment.SpecialFolder.Desktop), "video.mp4");

-	radWebCam.RecordingFilePath = videoFileName
+	// If there is no "video.mp4" file, such file will get created.
+If the file exists, it will get overridden. radWebCam.RecordingFilePath = videoFileName

 	radWebCam.StartRecording();